 This is my Mom’s Tennessee Banana Black Walnut Cake.
 It’s our family recipe made of two soft banana layers loaded with black walnuts.
 Old fashioned caramel frosting makes it a true southern favorite.

-Here it is, my favorite homestyle cake.
-It’s my mother’s recipe.
-The last time I had a large family dinner (remember those?)
-I made a different black walnut cake from a fancy cookbook.
-And from the author’s confidence and praise of her own cake, I felt so sure it would be just as good as this one.
-Unfortunately, it was not.
+This could be my favorite homestyle cake, ever.
+It’s my mom’s recipe that she cobbled together from a banana bread recipe – turned layer cake.
+The last time I had a large family dinner I made a different black walnut cake from a popular magazine’s holiday cookbook.
+And from the author’s confidence and praise of their own cake, I felt so sure it would be just as good as this one.
+Oh gosh.
+It was not.

 I often spring new recipes on my family.
-Some are better than others, but this time I was embarrassed.
+Some are better than others, but this time I was embarrassed!
 The cake looked beautiful on the outside but it was a huge disappointment flavor-wise.
 And dry.
 Sooo dry.
 I already had the best black walnut cake recipe from my mom.
-I should have just made it instead.
+Why didn’t I just make it instead?!

 On Black Walnuts.